calvinjee/turtle_ninza/docs/README.md

 # Turtle NinZAAAA
-Turtle NinZAAAA is an infinite run game based on the Teenage Mutant Ninja Turtles franchise.
+Turtle NinZAAAA is an infinite run game inspired by Firedragon from Orisinal.com themed with the Teenage Mutant Ninja Turtles franchise.

 ### Description
 After a long night of fighting the Foot, the turtles are hungry for their favorite food.
 Luckily for them a pizza delivery guy had a bike accident right above their sewer and dropped a load of pizza boxes.
 Help the turtles slice up their pies so they can eat but avoid getting hit by them.